sminez/arpy/README.md

 The code in this repository is a work to calculate with and simulate the dynamics of the relativistic fluid theorised by [Dr J.G.Williamson](http://www.gla.ac.uk/schools/engineering/staff/johnwilliamson/).

-See [here](notes/examples.md) for examples of how to use this module.

 ## algebra
 Types, data structures and functions that are required to implement calculations under the principle of Absolute Relativity.